Ministry of Labour, Social, Family Affairs and Integration

 Hamburg Welcome Portal – Living - Learning German – Integration Courses

-- Persons entitled to attend the integration course have to take a placement test first.
+Persons entitled to attend the integration course have to take a placement test first.
 The result will help identifying the course best fitting to your current knowledge (standard, intensive or special course).
+You must pay 1.95 Euro for every lesson of the integration course (in total 1,365 Euro for 700 lessons; exemption from costs is possible in particular cases).

-- Please find detailed information on the website of the Federal Office for Migration and Refugees.
+Detailed information can be found on the website of the Federal Office for Migration and Refugees.

 Courses for special target groups